 To spin Zia’s hair, I went with the latest and greatest technology my craft cupboard could offer; a wooden dowel and a toothpick.
 Seriously, you can buy fancy spindles, but since I won’t be doing this as a full-time job, those sticks of wood were perfect.
 Just drill a small hole towards the top of the dowel and insert the toothpick.
 The toothpick will “anchor” the hair once you start spinning.

 To hand spin fur, grab a handful of fur in your non-dominant hand, pull a few strands of fur out and twist it into a point.
 Then, using your dominant hand, begin turning the fur in a clockwise direction while gently pulling more fur out of the other hand.
 Keep turning and pulling until you have a long thread of furry, fluffy yarn.
 Secure the furry thread around the dowel and spin away.
 You can watch the short video below to see how I carded and spun Zia’s fur.

 Spinning tips to keep in mind

 - Always spin the furry yarn in the same direction (clockwise or anti-clockwise).

 - If you’re a first-time spinner, like me, the thread or spun fur will not be even.
 There will thicker and thinner bits.
-Its lumpy, bumpy, uneven, love-filled, happy memories yarn and not intended to be perfect.
-Don’t worry it adds to the final looks.
-Well, that’s my story anyway and I’m sticking to it 😉
+It’s lumpy, bumpy, uneven, love-filled, happy memories yarn and not intended to be perfect.
+Don’t worry; it adds to the final look.
+Well, that’s my story anyway, and I’m sticking to it 😉

 - Pull the spun fur every so often to check that it’s tightly spun.